-Wat Arun, Bangkok is the most famous buddhist temple in Thailand known for its architectural representation of Mount Meru.
+Wat Arun in Bangkok - This is the most famous buddhist temple in Thailand known for its architectural representation of Mount Meru and a must visit on your Thailand tours.
 It becomes a stunning sight to behold during sunset when it's 70 meters high spire decorated with Chinese porcelain and coloured glass is lit up.

-Wat Rong Khun also known as White temple is another famous temple in Chiang Rai which is rebuilt by the artist Chalermchai Kositpipat as an offering to buddha.
-It is expected to finish completion in 2070.
+Wat Rong Khun - It is also known as White temple is another famous temple in Chiang Rai which was rebuilt by the artist Chalermchai Kositpipat as an offering to buddha.
+It is expected to complete not before 2070.

-Wat Pho in Bangkok is one of the first temples in Thailand to be regarded as royal temples.
+Wat Pho Bangkok - This is one of the first temples in Thailand to be regarded as royal temples.
 This temple draws tourists to visit its 46-meter reclining buddha and country’s largest collection of Buddha images.
 The temple is also where King Rama I’s ashes are enshrined.

-Wat Phra That Doi Suthep in Chiang Mai, one of northern thailand’s sacred temples which is enthroned in a mountain and is accessible by a flight of 306 stairs and is beautifully decorated with white elephants, and other monuments.
+Wat Phra That Doi Suthep in Chiang Mai - This is one of northern thailand’s sacred temples which is enthroned in a mountain and is accessible by a flight of 306 stairs and is beautifully decorated with white elephants, and other monuments.